-This section describes requirements for accounts working with the source Exchange servers.
+This section describes requirements for accounts working with the target Exchange servers.
 Migration Manager for Exchange allows you to use different administrative accounts for different purposes.
 Exchange data is migrated by Migration Manager for Exchange agents, which use the following accounts:

-- Source Active Directory Synchronization Account This account is used by: - a.
-The Directory Synchronization Agent (DSA) to access the source Active Directory domain b.
+· Target Active Directory Synchronization Account

+This account is used by:

+- a.
+The Directory Synchronization Agent (DSA) to access the target Active Directory domain - b.
 The Mail Source Agent (MSA) to perform mailbox switch

-For more details, see Setting Up the Source Active Directory Synchronization Account for Exchange.
+For more details, see Setting Up the Target Active Directory Synchronization Account.

-- Source Exchange Account - This account is used by Migration Manager for Exchange agents installed on agent host to access the source Exchange server. - For more details, see Setting Up the Source Exchange Account. - · Source Active Directory Account - This account is used by Migration Manager for Exchange agents to access the source domain.
-For more details, see Setting Up the Source Active Directory Account. - Source Agent Host Account - This account is used to install and run the Migration Manager for Exchange agents on agent host and to access the license server. - For more details, see Setting Up the Agent Host Account.
+- Target Exchange Account - This account is used by Migration Manager for Exchange agents installed on agent host to access the target Exchange server. - For more details, see Setting Up the Target Exchange Account. - · Target Active Directory Account - This account is used by Migration Manager for Exchange agents to access the target domain. - For more details, see Setting Up the Target Active Directory Account. - Target Agent Host Account - This account is used to install and run the Migration Manager for Exchange agents on agent host and to access the license server. - For more details, see Setting Up Target Agent Host Account.

-Setting Up the Source Active Directory Synchronization Account for Exchange
+Setting Up the Target Active Directory Synchronization Account

-This section describes how to set the required permissions for the Source Active Directory Synchronization Account.
+This section describes how to set the required permissions for the Target Active Directory Synchronization Account.
 This account is used by:

-- The Directory Synchronization Agent (DSA) to access the source Active Directory domain - .
-The Mail Source Agent (MSA) to perform mailbox switch
+- The Directory Synchronization Agent (DSA) to access the target Active Directory domain - The Mail Source Agent (MSA) to perform mailbox switch

-The required privilege level for the Source Active Directory Synchronization Account is membership in the Domain Admins group of the source domain.
+The required privilege level for the Target Active Directory Synchronization Account is membership in the Domain Admins group of the target domain.

-CAUTION: If for some reason you cannot grant such privileges to the Source Active Directory Synchronization Account, and then refer to the System Requirements and Access Rights document for the list of minimal required permissions.
+CAUTION: If for some reason you cannot grant such privileges to the Target Active Directory Synchronization Account, and then refer to the System Requirements and Access Rights document for the list of minimal required permissions.

-To grant the necessary permission to the Source Active Directory Synchronization Account, perform the following:
+To grant the necessary permission to the Target Active Directory Synchronization Account, perform the following:

-- 1. On the source domain controller in the Active Directory Users and Computers snap-in, click Users, then in the right pane right-click Domain Admins and click Properties. - Go to the Members tab, click Add and select the Source Active Directory Synchronization Account (in our example, QMM_Src_DSA).
+- 1. On the target domain controller in the Active Directory Users and Computers snap-in, click Users, then in the right pane right-click Domain Admins and click Properties. - Go to the Members tab, click Add and select the Target Active Directory Synchronization Account (in our example, QMM_Trg_DSA). - 3.
+Close the dialog boxes by clicking OK.

-Setting Up the Source Exchange Account
+Setting Up the Target Exchange Account

-This section describes how to set the required permissions for the Source Exchange Account used by Migration Manager for Exchange agents.
+This section describes how to set the required permissions for the Target Exchange Account used by Migration Manager for Exchange agents.
 This account is used for the following:

-- Working with source Exchange mailboxes and public folders (used by the Mail Source Agent, Public Folder Source Agent, and Public Folder Target Agent) - Making the newly-created public folders mail-enabled (used by the public folder agents only: Public Folder Source Agent and Public Folder Target Agent) - · Synchronizing Calendar information (used by the Calendar Synchronization Agent) - Synchronizing free/busy data (optional) (used by the Free/Busy Synchronization Agent) - Switching mailboxes
+- Working with target Exchange mailboxes and public folders (used by the Mail Target Agent, Public Folder Source Agent, and Public Folder Target Agent) - Making the newly-created public folders mail-enabled (used by the public folder agents only: Public Folder Source Agent and Public Folder Target Agent) - · Synchronizing Calendar information (used by the Calendar Synchronization Agent) - Synchronizing free/busy data (optional) (used by the Free/Busy Synchronization Agent) - · Moving mailboxes

-The required privileges for the Source Exchange Account are as follows:
+The required privileges for the Target Exchange Account are as follows:

-- Membership in the local Administrators group on all source Exchange servers involved in the migration.
-If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the source synchronized objects are located. - Full Control permission on source Exchange 2007 servers (including the Send As and Receive As permissions). - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which source Exchange 2007 servers involved in public folder synchronization reside. - .
-Exchange Public Folder Administrator role.
+- · Read access to the target domain. - Membership in the local Administrators group on all target Exchange servers involved in the migration.
+If a server is a domain controller, the account should be added to the domain local Administrators group of the domain. - Full Control permission on the organizational units (OUs) (and their child objects) where the target synchronized objects are located. - Full Control permission on the Microsoft Exchange System Objects organizational unit in all domains in which target Exchange 2010 servers involved in public folder synchronization reside. - Full Control permission on target Exchange 2010 organization - Membership in the Public Folder Management group. - Permissions to log on to every mailbox involved in the migration. - .
+Membership in the Recipient Management group.